Kelsea Ballerini Drops Jaws In Animal Print Bathing Suit, Cowboy Hat & Boots

 The songbird posed with both of her hands around her midsection and her hip pushed out.
 She bent one knee and looked away from the camera.
 Her head was tilted upward as she wore a flirty smirk on her lips.
 She geotagged her location as Palm Springs, California.

 The view behind Kelsea was stunning.
-A bright blue sky was visible, as well as some green trees could be seen.
-An outdoor table and chair set to the singer’s side, as she stood near a tall cactus.
+A bright blue sky was visible, as well as some green trees.
+An outdoor table and chair could be seen at the singer’s side while she stood near a tall cactus.
 In the caption, she posted some lyrics from Alan Jackson’s fan favorite song, “Gone Country.”

 Her long, blond hair was styled in sleek, straight strands.
 The locks were separated into two sections and tied into pigtails that hung over her shoulders.